The Theatres of Winnipeg

 Province Theatre/Rio Theatre/Grand Theatre

-Opened about 1915 as the Province Theatre offering
+Opened in December 1910 as the Province Theatre offering

 vaudeville and films.